 Meditate on the fire inside of you.
 Visualise a transformational fire, all things no longer needed burning away to ashes.
 Fire is needed for any aspect that involves movement in your life.
 Movement of the bowels, movement of the body, movement in your life.
 We want to maintain our inner fires, strongly burning, but not burning out.
 Fire is burning each day to transform our food into fuel for our bodies, to move through the day, and burning away whatever is no longer needed, no longer of service, no longer who we are.
 When our fire is strong, we dare to live our dreams and be out there in the world doing what we believe in, living in alignment with who we are.

 And your mantra could reflect this – vibrating mentally or out loud – I AM STRONG or I AM CONFIDENT (or something that reflects a concept that you feel comfortable with).

-Yellow is the colour for this chakra, so use it in during your relaxation or meditation.
+Yellow is the colour for this solar plexus chakra, so use it in during your relaxation or meditation.
 A nice and powerful visualisation is making your centre radiate like the sun.

 Singing mantras or sound vibrations.
 RAM is the vedic bija mantra.
 By chanting RAM like you would OM, but more continuously, works on the same vibrational frequency.